msinnema33/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+        Allows the authenticated user to go to multiple pages within a set timeframe without having to constantly log in/out.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+        Bcryptjs hashes the password in order to prevent passing the password in the clear or be stored in the clear inside the database.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+        Allows a customizable hash (number of times the password and subsequent hashes) are hashed.
+It requires a significant use of computer power to break this hash if the # of rounds is sufficiently high (12-16).

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+        Header: (algorithm and token type)

+        Payload: (data)

+        Signature: (used by the server to verify – using its own secret – that the jwt has not been changed by the client).

 ## Minimum Viable Product